 There are several pricing considerations that you need to know when it comes to estate planning.
-The first thing that you need to keep in mind is that in most of the situations when the beneficiaries receive the life protection, it is free of income tax.
+The first thing that you need to keep in mind is that in most of the situations when the beneficiaries receive life protection, it is free of income tax.

 Another thing you need to know is that there are various types of life insurance policies for estate planning of which prices vary from policy to policy.
 Furthermore, there are also a lot of ways how these life policies could be owned, in terms of estate planning.

 It is possible to choose between whole or universal life insurance policies.
-In most of the cases, these policies are meant to protect a husband and wife or a parent and his/her child.
+In most cases, these policies are meant to protect a husband and wife or a parent and his/her child.

-In term life plan for estate planning, it is very important to establish who will be its owner.
-It could be owned by the insured, the spouse or the children or by a revocable or irrevocable trust.
+In term life insurance for estate planning, it is very important to establish who will be its owner.
+It could be owned by the insured, the spouse, or the children or by a revocable or irrevocable trust.

 Before jumping into life protection for estate planning, you are highly recommended to consult with an expert in the domain, in order to make sure that you can make the best possible decision.

-The cash surrender value represents the amount of money that life insurance company pays to the policyholder or the annuity holder, when the insurance is voluntarily terminated or when the policyholder dies before the life insurance reaches its final term.
+The cash surrender value represents the amount of money that the life insurance company pays to the policyholder or the annuity holder, when the insurance is voluntarily terminated or when the policyholder dies before the life insurance reaches its final term.